bskinn/pent/doc/source/grammar.rst

-The patterns are then packaged into a ``pent`` |Parser|, which is responsible for automatic generation of the regular expressions suitable for actually parsing and capturing the data.  |Parser|\ s are constructed at minimum with a `body`, and optionally with a `head` and/or `tail`.
+The patterns are then packaged into a ``pent`` |Parser|, which is responsible for automatic generation of the regular expressions suitable for actually parsing and capturing the data.  |Parsers| are constructed at minimum with a `body`, and optionally with a `head` and/or `tail`.
 When defined, all three of these can be any of: